afmonsalves/ETL_OKUO/README.md

 - input_path (object key for the input data)
 - output_path (object key for the output data)

+## How to run

+- **Using Linux command line**: *uv run python src/ETL_OKUO/main.py*
+- It is also possible to execute the process using the **Lambda-Docker image**; for that, you will have to create and run the Docker image locally.

 ## output

-You will have a clean dataset that includes, for each recurrent user:
+You will have a clean dataset in AWS-s3 that includes, for each recurrent user:
 - The three products that are more frequently bought
 - The day of the week the user is most likely to go to the store
 - Number of times the client has bought that specific item